gonadn/Demo.ASPNetCore/README.md

-﻿# PnP Core SDK - ASP.NET Core Sample
+﻿# Azure Development Demo - ASP.NET Core Sample

 This solution demonstrates how the PnP Core SDK can be used in a ASP.NET Core web application

 ## Source code

-You can find the sample source code here: [/samples/Demo.ASPNetCore](https://github.com/pnp/pnpcore/tree/dev/samples/Demo.ASPNetCore)
+You can find the sample source code here: [/Demo.ASPNetCore](https://github.com/gonadn/Demo.ASPNetCore)

 # Run the sample